freenandes/topo-da-mente/content/note/connected-home-switches.md

 I want the commodity of having everything centralized.
 I want to be able to manipulate lighting and blinders switches, but also cameras, remotely, either in bulk, or individually.
 The advantage would be able to control while in leisure, adjust the room I’m in or while I am away, to be able to bring down the blinders, turn off the lights and potentially turn the cameras on.

+### Requirements

+- About 6 rooms with dimmable sets of LED lights (any focus-type format) and specifically controllable with dedicated remote control.
+- About 4 rooms/corridors with simple on/off sets of LED lights.
+- 3 bathrooms with simple on/off sets of LED lights.
+- About 12 motored blinders switchers.

 ## Connection Technologies

 So far, I’ve found Zigbee and Wi-Fi to be advantageous over any other types in the market.